By Ron Enfield

 I grew up in Southern California in the 1950s and 1960s, earning a scholarship to attend the University of California at Berkeley.
 As a photographer for The Daily Californian I shot photos of the Free Speech Movement during that turbulent time.
 Disillusioned with the university and looking for a more creative path, I transferred to UCLA to study movie making at what is now the School of Theater, Film, and Television.

 After graduating from UCLA in 1966, I veered away from film into computing, starting as a computer programmer at the world’s first software house, and working at related jobs until I retired.
 A newly-minted college grad, I shunned the dating scene and took up things I loved growing up, hiking and backpacking in the High Sierras.
-One weekend drive through Yosemite, I got the idea of climbing Mount Whitney.
+One weekend drive through Yosemite, I decided to climb Mount Whitney.
 I was on the trail years before, but never made it to the top.
 The challenge grabbed me.
 That’s how I ended up camped at Mirror Lake and met Diane.
 We spent the next fifty years together.

 Before retiring to care for Diane, I earned an MS in Computer Science from Fairleigh Dickinson University, and spent more than thirty years writing and editing award-winning technical documents for publication by AT&T Bell Labs, MITRE, Oracle, and others.
 My articles about software engineering and technical writing have been published in MIT Technology Review and Proceedings of the 13th Annual International Conference on Systems Documentation.